2018 Minister’s Medal

-The Ministry of Health and Long-Term Care (ministry) has announced the launch of the fifth annual Minister's Medal Honouring Excellence in Health Quality and Safety.
-The Minister's Medal is a competitive, annual award program that recognizes excellent work done by health care partners across the province.
-The recipient of the award is someone who places patients at the centre of the circle of care while promoting value and quality in the health care system.
+The Minister's Medal Honouring Excellence in Health Quality and Safety is a competitive, annual award program that recognizes excellent work done by health care partners across the province.
+Award recipients have demonstrated excellence in engaging patients as partners, as well as enhancing value and quality in our health care system.

 Caregiver Respite Program: 2016 Minister’s Medal Winner – Team Recipient

 The Caregiver Respite Program in the Mississauga Halton LHIN was recognized with the 2016 Minister's Medal for improving services and supports that enable caregivers to care for their loved ones and also take care of themselves.
 Learn more about the Caregiver Respite Program: 2016 Minister's Medal winner.